mousepawmedia/simplexpress/BUILDING.md

 ## Building and Linking Dependencies

+SIMPLEXpress relies on the following:

+* Arctic Tern
+* eventpp
+* IOSqueak
+* Nimbly
+* Onestring
+* Goldilocks (tester only)

-SIMPLEXpress relies on CPGF and PawLIB.
-The default behavior of the build system is to look for MousePaw Media's `libdeps/` and `pawlib/` repositories, cloned parallel to this repository's main folder.
-Simply run `$ make ready` in each of those repositories (optionally, you can run `$ make cpgf` in `libdeps/`) before building this one.
+The default behavior of the build system is to look for MousePaw Media's repositories for each of these, cloned parallel to this repository's main folder.
+Clone (from MousePaw's GitHub or Phabricator source) and then run `$ make ready` in each of the following: `libdeps/`, `arctic-tern/`, `iosqueak/`, `nimbly/`, `onestring/`, and `goldilocks/` (optionally, you can run `$ make eventpp` in `libdeps/`) before building this one.
 (This is our default for company development environments.)

 You can specify custom paths for these libraries by creating a `.config` file in the root of this repository.
 Make a copy of `build.config.txt` and save it